fabric/fabric/sites/docs/concepts/configuration.rst

-* Fabric simply seeks for specific configuration settings in an Invoke config object, either one handed explicitly into its own API objects like Connection or Pool, or a default one; describe its defaults as we do for Invoke (user, port etc).
+* Fabric simply seeks for specific configuration settings in an Invoke config object, either one handed explicitly into its own API objects like Connection or Group, or a default one; describe its defaults as we do for Invoke (user, port etc).
-* Fabric's CLI driver generates Connections and Pools for you and hands in that default config (initializing it with CLI options and so forth, just like Invoke does)
+* Fabric's CLI driver generates Connections and Groups for you and hands in that default config (initializing it with CLI options and so forth, just like Invoke does)